bitbonsai/carnivoorexperiment.nl/blog/meats.md

 So, today (28) I ate for lunch lamb, stake and bacon.

-im liking this mixed protein stuff 🤣
+I'm liking this mixed protein stuff 🤣

 ### Next steps